 Thursday, December 22, 2022

-THE DISCOMFORT OF THOUGHT vs THE COMFORT OF CERTAINTY
+THE DISCOMFORT OF THOUGHT vs THE COMFORT OF CERTAINTY: considering "woke"

 GALILEO FACES THE INQUISITION

-There is an essential tension between the risks of thought and the comforts of certainty.
-The comfortably certain sense that the glue that holds their world together is soluble when immersed in inquiry.
-So, whenever possible, they wipe out that threat by stifling the search and muzzling, even murdering, the thinker.
+There is an essential tension between the discomforts of thought and the comforts of certainty.
+The comfortably certain sense that the glue holding their world together is soluble when immersed in inquiry.
+So, they seek to eliminate that threat by stifling inquiry and muzzling, even murdering, whomever, or whatever, promotes thought.
+After all, thinking can promote discomfort, even anguish, and we can't have that!

-Here's one of thousands of examples: In 1615 “His Holiness and the Most Eminent Lords, Cardinals of this Supreme and Universal Inquisition” declared that Galileo has “rendered (himself) vehemently suspected by this Holy Office of heresy.”
+Here's one historic example: In 1615 “His Holiness and the Most Eminent Lords, Cardinals of this Supreme and Universal Inquisition” declared that Galileo has “rendered (himself) vehemently suspected by this Holy Office of heresy.”
 We command him “to abjure, curse and detest the said error and heresies in our presence.”

 Galileo's 'crimes' were: